The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 - SE533: Project in Anthropological Science

-PhD.
-Justyna J. Miszkiewicz.
-Ancient human bone histology and behaviour.
+- PhD.
+Justyna J. Miszkiewicz Human bone microstructure and behaviour.

 MSc by research.
 2011.
 Elizabeth Rowing.
 Stable isotope signatures of diet in Iron Age and Anglo Saxon Kent.